Head: Mr Phillip Stapleton

 Highlights from our most recent Independent School Inspectorate inspection.

 The recent inspection report was divided into two parts: The Regulatory Compliance Inspection (RCI) and the Educational Quality Inspection (EQI).

 The RCI found that the school was fully compliant.

-- The quality of the pupils’ achievements and learning
+The quality of the pupils’ personal development is excellent.

-The two recommendations for further improvement will, of course, be acted upon, as will various other comments within the report which identify areas where we can focus our efforts a little more clearly.
+The one recommendation for further improvement will, of course, be acted upon, as will various other comments within the report which identify areas where we can focus our efforts a little more clearly.

 West Buckland’s boarding provision has been judged to be ‘Fully Compliant’ with the National Minimum Standards for Boarding by the Independent Schools Inspectorate which undertook a Boarding Welfare Interim Inspection in January 2016.View The Full Report